-Participation in the E-Filing program is open to Information Providers (those with Board of Equalization (BOE) Motor Fuels accounts) that are required to file accepted tax forms.
+Participation in the online filing program is open to Information Providers (those with Board of Equalization (BOE) Motor Fuels accounts) that are required to file accepted tax forms.
 The program is also open to Electronic Return Originators (EROs), who file on behalf of Information Providers, and Software Developers.
 Participation by Software Developers is limited to output testing of their products.

-EROs and Software Developers, please see Chapter 5, Application for Electronic Return Originators and Software Developers, in the Motor Fuels Electronic Filing Program E-Filing Handbook and Specifications, for details specific to the application process.
+EROs and Software Developers, please see Chapter 5, Application for Electronic Return Originators and Software Developers, in the Motor Fuels Electronic Filing Program Handbook and Specifications, for details specific to the application process.

-Accepted Tax Forms for E-Filing:
+Accepted Tax Forms for Online Filing:

 - Supplier of Motor Vehicle Fuel Tax Return (Form BOE-501-PS)

 - Supplier of Diesel Fuel Tax Return (Form BOE-501-DD)

 - Vessel/Pipeline Operator Report (Form BOE-506-PC) (also known as the Common Carrier Summary Report)